-A wide variety of medications are routinely used to treat acne symptoms, but almost all of them are members of one of four major pharmaceutical types: Antibiotics, Retinoids, Keratolytics or Hormonal Treatments.
+A wide variety of medications are routinely used to treat acne symptoms, but almost all of them are members of one of five major pharmaceutical types: Antibiotics, Retinoids, Keratolytics, Hormonal Contraceptives or Androgen Inhibitors.
 Each class of medications is has a unique complement of advantages and disadvantages.
 These families are profiled below.

 Antibiotics kill bacteria.
 The overgrowth of certain species of bacteria in the skin is often a major contributor to acne symptoms.
 Inhibiting bacterial growth with antibiotics can help improve acne symptoms for many people.

 There are several types of antibiotics that are routinely used to treat acne.
 Antibiotic-based acne treatments may be administered topically or taken orally.
 This section contains information and reviews about all of the antibiotics that are regularly used as acne treatments.